tedwards2412/paleo_detectors/README.md

 **Authors:** Tom D P Edwards, Bradley J Kavanagh.

-Please let get in touch with questions, comments or bug-reports.
+Please get in touch with any questions, comments or bug-reports.

 ### Paleopy